CarbonLDP/carbonldp-js-sdk/doc/README.md

 authenticateUsing( method:'TOKEN',  username:string,  password:string ):Promise<Carbon.Auth.Token.Class>
 ```

-Authenticates the user with username and password, and generates a JSON Web Token (JWT) credentials.
+Authenticates the user with an username and password, and generates a JSON Web Token (JWT) credential that will be used in every request.

 *Parameters*